 The former mansion of the great leader, along with Simon Bolivar, of the war for independence from Spain, this museum features the authentic furnishings that belonged to Marshall Antonio José de Sucre and his wife, Mariana Carcelén, as well as original period maps, firearms, and military equipment.

-This magnificent work of architecture has history that goes as far back as 1622, when Jesuits built a university on the corner of land where the Quito’s Centro Cultural Metropolitano now stands.
-In the centuries that followed it served as the setting for many momentous events, including where Ecuador was officially recognized as an independent nation.
+This resplendent work of architecture dates back to 1622 when Jesuits built a university on the corner of land where Quito’s Centro Cultural Metropolitano now stands.
+In the centuries that followed, it served as the setting for many momentous events, including the spot where Ecuador was officially recognized as an independent nation.
 It now serves as an anthropological and cultural showcase, with its multiple exhibition halls, as well as a library.

-Adjacent to the Centro Cultural Metropolitano, this museum features room after room of wax figures in authentic period dress recreating important moments in Ecuador’s fight for independence, including massacres.
-Also displayed are many original works of art and weapons from the 18th and 19th century.
+Adjacent to the Centro Cultural Metropolitano, this museum features numerous rooms of wax figures in authentic period dress recreating important moments in Ecuador’s fight for independence, including massacres.
+Also displayed are many original works of art and weapons from the 18th and 19th centuries.

-Located right behind the Centro Cultural Metropolitano on Garcia Moreno, this coin museum is housed in the former location of the Banco Central, or Central Bank, of Ecuador.
-The building was constructed in the late 19th century by the Swiss-Italian Durini brothers in the Neoclassical style popular during that time.
-It showcases the history of currency in Ecuador, from the Spanish colonial period to the last days of the Ecuadorian “sucre” before the country switched to the American dollar.
+Right behind the Centro Cultural Metropolitano on Garcia Moreno, this coin museum is housed in the former location of the Banco Central (Central Bank) of Ecuador.
+The building was constructed in the late 19th century by the Swiss-Italian Durini brothers in the neoclassical style of the time.
+It showcases the history of currency in Ecuador, from the Spanish colonial period to the last days of the Ecuadorian sucre before the country switched to the American dollar.
 The collection of coins displayed are priceless, as is the information as to their history and manufacture.

-Born into a high-ranking aristocratic family in 1901, María Augusta Urrutia never had children, and after the death of her husband in 1931, as a devout Roman Catholic she dedicated her life to serving the poor in Quito, especially children.
-Her former home is now preserved as a piece of history, giving visitors an opportunity to see daily life in Quito in the first half of the 20th century, which in Ecuador was much closer to the 19th.
+Born into a high-ranking aristocratic family in 1901, María Augusta Urrutia never had children, and after the death of her husband in 1931, as a devout Roman Catholic, she dedicated her life to serving the poor in Quito, especially children.
+Her former home is now preserved as a piece of history, giving visitors an opportunity to see daily life in Quito in the first half of the 20th century.

 The Fray Pedro Gocial is the official museum of the Church of San Francisco which faces San Francisco Plaza.
-It features breathtakingly beautiful works of religious art across the centuries from Ecuador’s Catholic past, including from the Quito School which fused Baroque and native elements.
+It features beautiful works of religious art across the centuries from Ecuador’s Catholic past, including from the Quito School, which fused Baroque and native elements.

 Other areas of interest

-A few miles south of the historic district there is the 650 foot (200m) high Panecillo hill, atop which stands a 150 foot (45m) high statue of Mary, the Mother of God, the only one in the world that features the Madonna with angel wings, not to mention a crown of stars.
-You can walk from Garcia Moreno towards a path that takes you up to the very top, but it is safer to pay four or five dollars for a taxi.
+Just south of the historic district lies Panecillo hill, atop which stands a gargantuan statue of Mary, the Mother of God – the only one in the world that features the Madonna with angel wings and a crown of stars.
+You can walk from Garcia Moreno towards a path that takes you up to the very top.